ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 > confused by how you obtain a numerical approximation of P(V) as opposed to
 > how the original paper does it.

-We added a redone the main figure (fig.2) and added a supplemental figure without correction (fig.7) and we discussed further the difference between the semi-analytical result and the numerical one (L430)
+We have added a new paragraph to the text (see L338 in the .tex file) that introduces a correction to the plotted values, bringing the numerical results into closer agreement with the original study.
+Figure 3 has been updated accordingly and the previous version of the figure (without the correction) has been added as a supplementary figure (Figure 7).
+We have also added more discussion of the quantitative differences between our results and the original study (L444 in the .tex file).

-# RW2
+## Reviewer 2 (@degoldschmidt)

-## Major issue:
+### Major issue:

 > First, while many of the decisions made by the authors have been explained,
 > such as the choice of Brian and certain parameter adjustments, I am missing
 > an explanation for why the authors decided not to use the original analytical
 > solution as well.

-We now further justify our choice in the main text(see L339 in tex file).
+We now further justify our choice in the main text (see L339 in .tex file).
 We found that the analytical approach was not described in as much detail as the semi-analytical one and therefore focussed on the latter.
 If the reviewers think that including the analytical solution is important, then we can contact the